<< Yesterday

 1974 Oakland outfielder Reggie Jackson, tired of being picked on by Billy North, tackles his A's teammate in the Tiger Stadium clubhouse, starting a nasty fight, resulting in costly injuries.
 In addition to Jackson injuring his shoulder, Ray Fosse, attempting to separate the brawlers, crushes a disc in the catcher's neck that virtually ends his season.

-1975 The Angels select Danny Goodwin as their first overall pick, making the 21 year old left-handed hitting catcher the only player in the history of the free-agent draft to be the country's top choice for a second time.
-The Sporting News College Player of the Year, also the Number 1 pick four years ago when the White Sox chose him out of Peoria Central High School (IL), signs for a major league record $150,000 with the Halos.
+1975 The Angels select Danny Goodwin as their first overall pick, making the 21-year-old left-handed hitting catcher the only player in the history of the free-agent draft to be the country's top choice for a second time.
+The Sporting News College Player of the Year, who also was the Number 1 pick four years ago when the White Sox chose him out of Peoria Central High School (IL), signs for a major league record $150,000 with the Halos.

 1977 On Old-Timers' Day, the Dodgers retire former manager Walter Alston's uniform number 24.
 'Smokey' compiles a 2040-1613 (.558) record en route to seven pennants that results in four World Championships during his 23 years in the dugout.